As an Amazon Associate, we may earn a commission if you make a purchase — at no extra cost to you.

 Example Devices | Smart plugs, bulbs, locks, thermostats from brands like Eve, Nanoleaf, and TP-Link. | Motion sensors, door/window sensors, and other low-power accessories. |

-As smart home technology evolves, new devices are entering the market that support open, future-proof standards like Matter and Thread—making them more compatible, private, and reliable than ever before.
-Whether you’re using a dedicated hub like SmartThings or Hubitat, or going hub-free with voice assistants, these new Matter-certified gadgets work seamlessly across ecosystems and are designed to simplify setup while offering more robust automation.
+New Matter/Thread devices improve compatibility; most work with SmartThings and Hubitat, reinforcing the smartthings vs hubitat choice rather than replacing it.
+Whether you’re using a dedicated best smartthings hub, a Hubitat model, or going hub-free with voice assistants, these new Matter-certified gadgets work seamlessly across ecosystems and are designed to simplify setup while offering more robust automation.
 Below are three standout devices—all available on Amazon—that weren’t mentioned in the original comparison but are quickly becoming must-haves for modern smart homes in 2025.

 🔧 Expert Picks: Trending Devices You Should Know